 What number dead here would it have taken to give the nation real pause?
 There were 12 dead yesterday and none was taken.

-For most of the day, while 12 people lay shot to death where they'd been trying to get into work and grab some breakfast, Major League Baseball thought it might hold a game a few blocks away.
-I'd like to believe dignity and reason and compassion prevailed in the late afternoon, but my gut tells me it was just logistics.
+For most of the day, while 12 people lay shot to death where they’d been trying to get into work and grab some breakfast, Major League Baseball thought it might hold a game a few blocks away.
+I’d like to believe dignity and reason and compassion prevailed in the late afternoon, but my gut tells me it was just logistics.
 No worries, sports fans, there’s a double header today.

 mileage for September